valenciarb/valenciarb.github.io/README.md

 │   └── images/
 │       └── people/ <-- These are the avatars that appear in the members section ├── src/
-│   └── images/
+│   └── announcements/ <-- This directory contains the spanish and english announcement files (see below) │   └── images/
 │       └── logos/ <-- These are the logos for the sponsors │   └── pages/meetings <-- The meeting pages (in spanish)